jloyolask8/HelpDeskWeb_brotec/README.md

 drwxr-xr-x  5 jonathan root 4096 Feb  9 13:19 HelpDeskWeb_brotec

-4. $ cd Email, $ git pull, $ mvn clean install
+4. $ cd Email, $ git status, $ git pull, $ mvn clean install

 5.

 $ cd HelpDesk_Persistence_Brotec
+$ git status #check where in what branch you are
-$ git checkout multitenant_persistence  (if you are already in this branch use pull)
+$ git checkout multitenant_persistence  (if you are already in this branch go ahead and use pull)
 $ git pull (if you have not downloaded the branches yet use $ git fetch )
 $ mvn -Pgodesk_prod clean install

-5.
+6.

 $ cd HelpDeskWeb_brotec
+$ git status #check where in what branch you are
-$ git checkout multitenant-godesk-testing-merge  (if you are already in this branch use pull)
+$ git checkout multitenant-godesk-testing-merge  #(if you are already in this branch use pull)
-$ git pull (if you have not downloaded the branches yet use $ git fetch )
+$ git pull #(if you have not downloaded the branches yet use $ git fetch )
 $ mvn -Pgodesk_prod clean install

 if all success you will get a war file inside the server files deploy it directly

-context name of our multitenant is "go"
+context name of the multitenant deployment is "go"

 ## Possible install errors

-error: Your local changes to the following files would be overwritten by checkout: commit or reset changes
+error: Your local changes to the following files would be overwritten by checkout: commit

 $ git commit -m 'message'

+# or reset all changes

-or $ git reset --hard HEAD
+$ git reset --hard HEAD

-bum
+# buuum

 ## Pedientes Godesk

-- guardar caso no hacer redirect sino update. ok - falta test
-- concurrent problem at auditLogController.getActivityLogs( - ok - falta test
-- descripcion del caso no debe ser editable con inline. ya que afecta al [+] ademas agregar prettyDate al escribió... ok falta test
+- desplegar fecha y hora de adjunto. add field fechaCreacion to Attachment.ok done

+- no se pq al editar un canal de email no me salen las opciones de debug, etc.
+- quitar palabras HISTORIA DEL CASO de la historia del caso.
-- notificacion al cliente deben ser publicas por defecto!! - creo que no se puede. ya qie SendMailJob se usa para todos los emails. pero test sendmailjob
+- notificacion al cliente deben ser publicas por defecto!! - ya qie SendMailJob se usa para todos los emails. add public param to sendmailjob

 - Cuando se descarta el borrador, no guarda el descarte, se debe
-- el chat sube con la pagina.

 - problemas con las sessiones de chat.

-- desplegar fecha y hora de adjunto. add field fechaCreacion to Attachment.
-- implementar checks tipo whatsapp para mostrar un email que esta en proceso de envio y cuando esta enviado dos check.
+- implementar checks tipo whatsapp para mostrar un email que esta en proceso de envio y cuando esta enviado dos check. solo para minimizar espacio.

 deploy jwatch
 http://code.google.com/p/jwatch/wiki/Installation